anode-co/groupee/readme.md

 current group in their membership, in which case those rooms must be deleted first.

 ### !tree
-The `!tree` command shows a tree of people and groups and their relationships.
+The `!tree` command can be used in a private message to groupee, it will generate a graph to show the people and groups and their relationships.
 People are shown as blue ovals while groups are shown as green squares.
 The membership and permissions are as follows:

 <p align="center">
 <img src="https://github.com/anode-co/groupee/raw/master/doc/groupee_legend.png" width="40%">